gvwilson/fiction/iffy/index.md

 as a pair of drones shed their gossamer wings and plummeted toward the railgun.
 Iffy heard a *crack!* as the railgun shot one of them down and then a crash as the other one hit it.
-"Affin' hell," she swore.
+"Affin' hell," she whispered,
-She yanked a life preserver off the wall to fling at the antenna standing on the deck.

-Wales caught her arm.
-"No," he said sharply.
-"Iffy, it's not China!
-And whatever it is,
-it's not using that.
-I'd know—believe me, I'd know."

-Uncle Jack bellowed something from the pilot house.
+her mind and body both going cold as gunfire snapped somewhere in the distance.

 The deck thrummed as the *Guinevere*'s engines came to life.
-"Cast off!" he shouted at Aunt Naggie.
+"Cast off!"
+Aunt Jack shouted at Aunt Naggie from the pilot house.
 "We're gettin' th' hell out o' here!"

 The galley hatch clanged open.